aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 Slow logs are great for troubleshooting, but viewing or downloading individual logs could be tedious and time consuming.
 In addition to viewing and downloading DB instance logs from the console, you can **publish logs** to <a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html" target="_blank">Amazon CloudWatch Logs</a>.
 With CloudWatch Logs, you can perform real-time analysis of the log data, store and retain the data in highly durable storage, and manage the data with the CloudWatch Logs Agent.
 Your DB cluster has already been configured to publish **error logs** and **slow query logs** to CloudWatch Logs.

 To verify that your DB cluster is publishing logs, Open the <a href="https://console.aws.amazon.com/rds/home#database:id=auroralab-mysql-cluster;is-cluster=true;tab=configuration" target="_blank">Amazon RDS service console</a> at the cluster detail page, and check the **Published logs** section of the **Configuration** tab.
-Please proceed to the next steps only if you see slow query log publication enabled.
+Please proceed to the next tasks only if you see slow query log publication enabled.

 <span class="image">![Publish Logs to CloudWatch Logs](rds-config-publish-logs.png?raw=true)</span>